Heritage and Research Center

-The Heritage and Research Center preserves and advances the shared history, mission, and legacy of women religious and their sponsored ministries.
-Below is an overview of our founding and impact.
+The Heritage and Research Center at Saint Mary's preserves and advances the shared history, mission, and legacy of women religious and their sponsored ministries through partnership, collaboration, and accessible research.

 Founding & Mission